Faculty and Staff

 Balunkeswar (Balu) Nayak Ph.D.
 (Washington State University, 2011), Assistant Professor.
 Thermal and non-thermal food processing, effect of processing on food bioactives, food allergens, and toxins.

 L. Brian Perkins, Ph.D.
-(University of Maine, 2003), Laboratory Director and Research Assistant Professor.
+(University of Maine, 2003), Research Assistant Professor and Laboratory Director.
 Analytical method development for bioactive compounds, naturally occurring toxins and pesticide residues in food and environmental matrices.

 Denise I. Skonberg, Ph.D.
 (University of Washington, 1997), Associate Professor.
 Seafood by-product utilization; fish oil fortification; quality evaluation of aquaculture products.

 Susan S. Sullivan, D.Sc., R.D.
-(Boston University, 1995), Lecturer and Director of the Didactic Program in Nutrition and Dietetics.
+(Boston University, 1995), Associate Director of the School of Food and Agriculture.
 Clinical nutrition topics; calcium, vitamin D, and bone mineralization.

 Adrienne A. White, Ph.D., R.D.
 (University of Tennessee, 1988), Professor and Dietetic Internship Director.
 Nutrition, behavior and the environment, interventions and theory-driven behavior change strategies across the life cycle.